 We chat a few more minutes and hang up.

 My sister’s comment about getting old lingers with me after we hang up.
 To be honest, it bothers me more than it should.
 Then, Boomer barks at something and I forget all about it as I try to make out the figure in the woods.
 My eyes haven’t adjusted yet and I can’t see it clearly.
 Maybe it’s a deer.
 Maybe it’s a rabbit.
 Maybe it’s a serial killer aiming a rifle at my head.
 Boomer and I head back to the cabin and arrive unscathed.

-Back in the warmth, I futz around on Facebook a bit and am reminded that the Christmas Star is visible tonight, making its first appearance in something like 30 trillion years.
+Back in the warmth, I futz around on Facebook a bit and am reminded that the Christmas Star is visible tonight, and, apparently, it’s a big deal.
+It’s making its first appearance in something like 30 trillion years.

 I decide to see if I can prod my dad into action.
-“Hey Dad, there’s a star out tonight that won’t come back for a long time.
+“Hey Dad, there’s a star out tonight that won’t come back for 60 years.
 You want to go check it out?”

 This time, he agrees.
 We bundle up again and head out for the dock.
 The snow’s stopped falling, but the clouds haven’t cleared.
 They fill the sky, blocking our view of every star in the galaxy.
 We quickly realize there’s no way we’re going to see it and my dad bails.